Saravji/saravjis_hut/FDN_Prog/content/Lab_01_B.md

 1. Open a terminal
 2. Invoke `ipconfig` on Windows or `ifconfig` on Mac
-3. Invoke `python -?` on Windows or `python3 --help` on Mac - And note what it does
+3. Invoke `python --help` - And note what it does

 [Back to Modules Materials Lists](../Modules.md#module-01-materials-list)